-Summary: Although one of the biggest supermarkets in the world, it’s currently impossible to buy Aldi shares as it’s a family-owned business.
-However, if you’re interested in investing in the food industry, you might want to consider other public grocery store shares in which you can invest through a regulated broker platform like eToro.
+Summary: You can’t buy Aldi shares as it’s a family-owned business.
+However, if you wish to invest in the food industry, you can explore alternative investment opportunities in publicly-traded grocery store stocks through a reputable broker platform like eToro.

 Highly Rated Stock Trading & Investing Platform